osodevops/openshift-confluent/okd/install.md

 #### 1.3.2 A word on removing `apps` from the ingress/`Router`

-As previously mentioned, we can do away with the annoying `apps` subdomain.
+As previously mentioned in step 1.2.4, we can do away with the annoying `apps` subdomain.
 If we keep it, then all pods/workloads will have the following nomenclature:

     <service>-<project>.apps.<clustername>.<basedomain>.osodevops.io